jrobinson123/Krazy-Run/README.md

 ```

-Obstacles and PowerUps are displayed and updated through a method called Display and a Method called Update.
+Obstacles and power-ups are displayed and updated through a method called Display and a Method called Update.
 These methods are run in Draw().
-Every type of PowerUp and obstacle has its own ArrayList that adds and removes objects to create and destroy obstacles and PowerUps.
+Every type of power-up and obstacle has its own ArrayList that adds and removes objects to create and destroy obstacles and power-ups.
 ```processsing
 void display(){